-Since 1986, 18 commemorative works have been completed within the District of Columbia and its environs.
+Since 1986, 19 commemorative works have been completed within the District of Columbia and its environs.
 These memorials honored groups of individuals, such as women who have served in the U.S. military; veterans from World War II as well as the Korean War; and individuals including George Mason, Francis Scott Key, and Mahatma Gandhi.
-The memorials presented here are listed in order of authorization.
 For each memorial, a short background and a picture is included.
-Additionally, a text box is provided that includes information on the authorizing statute;

-the sponsor organization; statutory extensions of the sponsor's authorization, if necessary;7 the memorial's location; and the date of dedication.
+Additionally, a text box is provided that includes information on the authorizing statute; the sponsor organization; statutory extensions of the sponsor's authorization, if necessary; the memorial's location; and the date of dedication.